 going.
 Orville made a run down a 100-foot launching rail but never rose an inch off the

-attendance.
-Orville managed only a brief hop of 25 feet.
+third time on 26 May, but Orville managed only a brief hop of 25 feet.

-Everyone went home disappointed -- the reporters, the Wright brothers, even Bishop
+Everyone went home disappointed – the reporters, the Wright brothers, even Bishop

 Milton Wright wrote of the general discouragement in his diary.
 The Wrights hadn't shown